$L$-functions of elliptic curves in ring class extensions of real quadratic fields via regularized theta liftings: Relation to the conjecture of Birch and Swinnerton-Dyer

 Similarly, the cardinality $\# \Sha_E(K)$ of Tate-Shafarevich group $\Sha_E(K)$ should be given by the formula

-Note that we can also derive similar albeit more intricate conditional arithmetic expressions for $\# \Sha_E(K[c])$ and $R_E(K[c])$ in the more general setting where $h_K \geq 1$, e.g.~after specializing our main result to the principal character $\chi = \chi_0$ of the class group of $K$, and summing over classes.
-We leave the details as an exercise to the reader.
-Finally, we can also establish the following unconditional result.
+Note that we can also derive similar, conditional arithmetic expressions for $\# \Sha_E(K[c])$ and $R_E(K[c])$ in the more general setting where $h_K \geq 1$, e.g.~after specializing our main result to the principal character $\chi = \chi_0$ of the class group of $K$, and summing over classes.
+Finally, we establish the following unconditional result.

 \begin{theorem} Assume that $\operatorname{ord}_{s=1} \Lambda(E/K, 1) = 1$, so that either $\Lambda(E, 1) = \Lambda(1/2, \pi)$ or the quadratic twist $\Lambda(E^{(d_K)}, 1) = \Lambda(1/2, \pi \otimes \eta)$ vanishes.
-Let us also assume that $E$ has semistable reduction so that its conductor $N$ is squarefree, with $N$ coprime to the discriminant $d_K$ of $K$, and for each prime $p \geq 5$: \\ \begin{itemize} \item The residual Galois representations $E[p]$ and $E^{(d_K)}[p]$ attached to $E$ and $E^{(d_K)}$ are irreducible. \\ \item There exists a prime divisor $l \mid \mid N$ distinct from $p$ where the residual representation $E[p]$ is ramified, and a prime divisor $q \mid \mid N d_K$ distinct from $p$ where the residual representation $E^{(d_K)}[p]$ is ramified. \\ \end{itemize} Writing $[e, e]$ to denote the regulator of either $E$ or $E^{(d_k)}$ according to which factor vanishes, we have the following unconditional identity, up to powers of $2$ and $3$: \\ \end{theorem}
+Let us also assume that $E$ has semistable reduction so that its conductor $N$ is squarefree, with $N$ coprime to the discriminant $d_K$ of $K$, and for each prime $p \geq 5$: \\ \begin{itemize} \item The residual Galois representations $E[p]$ and $E^{(d_K)}[p]$ attached to $E$ and $E^{(d_K)}$ are irreducible. \\ \item There exists a prime divisor $l \mid \mid N$ distinct from $p$ where the residual representation $E[p]$ is ramified, and a prime divisor $q \mid \mid N d_K$ distinct from $p$ where the residual representation $E^{(d_K)}[p]$ is ramified. \\ \end{itemize} Writing $[e, e]$ to denote the regulator of either $E$ or $E^{(d_K)}$ according to which factor vanishes, we have the following unconditional identity, up to powers of $2$ and $3$: \\ \end{theorem}

 \begin{proof}